Camping Food Ideas – No Refrigeration Required!

 11. Pop-Tarts

-If kids and college students can live on pop-tarts, so can you!
-Pop-tarts can easily be heated over a camping stove for a fun breakfast or afternoon snack.
+If kids and college students can live on Pop-Tarts, so can you!
+These treats can easily be heated over a camping stove for a fun breakfast or afternoon snack.
 There are plenty of different flavors to choose from too.

 12. Muffins

-Looking for an easy breakfast idea?
-Stick to a classic like muffins.
-Buy them pre-packaged or make your own, either way, muffins make great snacks or a healthy breakfast.
+Breakfast muffins are a classic, whether you are camping or not.
+Buy them pre-packaged or make your own, muffins serve as great snacks or a healthy breakfast.

 Muffins